 The process known as World of Warcraft or World of Warcraft Retail or Client belongs to software World of Warcraft or Auctioneer AddOns or Half-Life (version 2) or Client or Tony Hawk's Underground (version 2) or Nero 7 Ultra Edition by Blizzard Entertainment (blizzard.com).

-Description: Wow.exe is located in a subfolder of "C:\Program Files".
+Description: Wow.exe is not essential for Windows and will often cause problems.
+Wow.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 4,775,986 bytes (11% of all occurrences), 8,116,224 bytes and 36 more variants.

 The program has a visible window.
 Wow.exe is not a Windows core file.
 The application uses ports to connect to a LAN or the Internet.
 Wow.exe is able to record inputs and monitor applications.
 Therefore the technical security rating is 18% dangerous, however also read the users reviews.